codeflorist/quakespasm/README.md

 | Right Pad/Stick Left | `LEFTARROW` | _none_ |
 | Right Pad/Stick Right | `RIGHTARROW` | _none_ |

-Important infos:
+####Important infos:

 - There are problems with re-binding the triggers via the menu at the moment.
 You'll have to edit your `config.cfg` manually, if you want to change these bindings (using `LTRIGGER` and `RTRIGGER`).
-- In SteamVR's default Legacy bindings, controller with a dedicated `A` button  (e.g. Index Controllers) cannot use this button independently from the `Grip` button by default.
+- In SteamVR's default Legacy bindings, controllers with a dedicated `A` button (e.g. Index Controllers) cannot use this button independently from the `Grip` button.
 To change this, map `A Button` Click to `Left/Right A Button` instead of `Grip Button` in SteamVR's controller binding for `quakespasm-openvr.exe`.
-Now `A` buttons and `Grip` can be mapped independently).
+Now `A` buttons and `Grip` can be mapped independently.
-- `Right Axis 2 Press` is  not bound at all SteamVR's default Legacy bindings.
+- `Right Axis 2 Press` is not mappef at all in SteamVR's default Legacy bindings.
 You can bind it e.g. to the `Right Touchpad Click` to get an additional button.
 - By default, the right pad/stick is configured for smooth/snap turning.
 If you use real roomscale-turning, you can set `Turn Speed` in the VR-Settings to the lowest setting (0) to turn this off.
 Then you can rebind the pad/stick like a D-Pad with 4 directions.
 You can use these 4 additional bindings e.g. for quick-loading/-saving or mapping of specific weapons.
 - Check out the Community Binding `Index Controller Bindings` by `gameflorist` in SteamVR for a preset for Index Controllers, that makes the maximum buttons available for binding.